 On May 25, 2018, the EU passed a series of regulations designed to offer greater protection for European consumers.
 These new rules impact how businesses can collect, use, and protect the data they gather from customers.
 These new regulations have caused panic for many across all industries, as brands wonder how they can effectively market with the new laws and worry about accidentally breaking the rules.
-Here is what you need to know about the GDPR compliance requirements?
+So what do you need to know about the GDPR compliance requirements?
 Check out our GDPR compliance infographic below to find out!

 Why was the new GDPR regulation passed?